SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

     </ **
     </ *

-Exposing detailed information about how a shape was created allows types that aren't meant to be part of the ASCII art module's public interface to leak out because of the need to state the full return type.
+Exposing detailed information about the creation of a shape allows types that aren't meant to be part of the ASCII art module's public interface to leak out because of the need to state the full return type.